 Sessions & Schedules

 Consistency is key to make progress.
-Sessions take place in the home daily during the same time, between 2-4 hours per session.
+Sessions take place in our learning center in Dupont, WA.
+Sessions take place daily during the same time, between 2-4 hours per session.
 The length of sessions is determined by the BCBA based on the needs of the learner.

 School & other settings

 The Dozen ABA does not provide services in schools or during the sessions of other professionals, such as Speech or Occupational therapists.
 We are happy to meet and collaborate with school staff and other professionals, but our sessions cannot occur at the same time.

 We always want improvement as fast as possible.
 While The Dozen ABA designs its services to be highly efficient, learning takes time.
 Many of the skills in which we specialize, such as language acquisition, are highly complex skills that may take substantial amounts of time for the learner to acquire, depending on their needs.
 We devote our full attention to the acquisition of these skills as quickly as can be, but ask that parents understand the complexity of the skills we address and the time it takes their child to acquire them.